shenqtao/seal_SGX/README.md

 Install Intel SGX linux SDK on a recent platform supporting SGX.
 One may also test it in simulation mode without SGX support by changing line 5 of ``Makefile`` to ```SGX_MODE ?= HW```.
 Then:
 * make
 * ./App

+### Ongoing work
+Make it work in client-server mode (see the csmod directory mode for more information)